DPhi-Space/FSCompose/docs/sections/gds.md

 To start a payload container, which is defined in the Docker Compose, go to the **Commanding** Tab and select the **dockerManager.Start** command.

-> [!WARNING]
-> The **service name** needs to match the name of the service defined on the Docker Compose as mentionned in the previous step.
+> ⚠️ The **service name** needs to match the name of the service defined on the Docker Compose as mentionned in the previous step.
 In the example given before, we would run the command with the argument `payload`, as shown below:

 > ![Alt text](imgs/payload-start.png)